-Perhaps a prospect has filled out a form on your website for a killer piece of content or signed up to attend a powerful webinar you’ve scheduled.
-Maybe somebody responded to an email blast or a social media post asking for more information.
-These all represent new leads and based on sales best practices we need to respond quickly while their interest is at its peak.
-That’s speed-to-lead.
+Let’s say a prospect has filled out a form on your website for a killer piece of content or signed up to attend a powerful webinar you’ve scheduled.
+Maybe somebody responded to an email campaign or a social media post asking for more information.
+The worst thing you can do is rest on your laurels, believing these leads are a safe bet and not acting immediately.

-In our quest to figure this out, we partnered with the Telfer School of Management, part of the University of Ottawa, on a series of studies they were undertaking.
-We provided them with over 50,000,000 anonymous call records, including more than 25,000,000 sales leads and upwards of 2,500,000 web leads.
-They followed the web leads through the sales process, at five-minute intervals, for time to first contact watching to see which leads resulted in a positive outcome such as a request for more information or a booked appointment.
+And that’s what we did by teaming up with the Telfer School of Management, part of the University of Ottawa, on a series of studies they were undertaking.
+We provided them with over 50,000,000 anonymous call records, including over 25,000,000 sales leads and over 2,500,000 web leads.
+They followed the web leads through the sales process, at five-minute intervals, from time to first contact, watching to see which leads resulted in a positive outcome, such as a request for more information or a booked appointment.

 Here are the facts: